 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released from the production of the materials used to package the beef.
+Narrator text: Carbon is released when the materials used to package beef are sourced and made.
+Carbon is then released when the plastic bottles are packaged.

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Beef is transported to the shops and restaurants [X] Button 2: Water is pumped to provide drink for cows Button 3: Methane is released when grazing cows pass wind.
+Button 1: Beef is transported to the shops and restaurants.
+[X] Button 2: Water is pumped to provide drink for cows.
+Button 3: Grazing cows pass wind.

 Slide 10